 Finding the Right Adoption Agency

-Adoption agencies have become quite popular and there are thousands to choose from all across the United States.
-If you live in a densely populated state, like California, you will have more options in adoption agencies than if you live in a less densely populated state.
-However, no matter where you live, you will probably have to do at least some searching in order to find an adoption agency that you can work with.
-A good place to start is by looking at the Child Welfare Information Gateway.
+There are thousands of adoption agencies to choose from across the U.S. If you live in a densely populated state, like California, you will have more options than if you live in a less densely populated state.
+A good place to start when searching for an agency is the Child Welfare Information Gateway.
 In addition, if you know anyone that adopted through an agency, it would be good to talk with them to discuss their experience.

-If you have found an agency that you think might work for you, you should be sure to check their reputation as well as accreditation.
-Your state should have a licensing department for adoption agencies.
-You should contact this department to make sure that the adoption agency's license is current and under no conditions.
+If you have found an agency that you think might work for you, be sure to check their reputation as well as accreditation.
+Your state should have a licensing department for adoption agencies, which you can check to make sure the adoption agency's license is current and under no conditions.

 According to the immigration laws of the United States, any parents seeking to adopt from another nation must either be married or single and over the age of 25.
 Additionally, the parents seeking to adopt must file a Orphan Petition form with the United States Citizen and Immigration Service (USCIS) to show that the child's parents have died, disappeared or abandoned the child, or that the one remaining parent cannot care for the child and consents to the adoption.
 If the foreign child has two parents, he or she cannot qualify for international adoption.

-One of the good things about international adoption is that much of the required paperwork can be completed even before you have picked out the child that you want to adopt.
+One of the advantages of international adoption is that much of the required paperwork can be completed even before you have been matched with a child.
 Indeed, it is often a good idea to complete the paperwork before you select the child because it can delay the adoption process if you wait to file it.

-Lastly, some states have their own pre-adoption laws that you should look into before embarking on an international adoption.
-For instance, some states require that there be written consent of the birth mother before the state will approve the entry of the child into the state.
+Finally, some states have their own pre-adoption laws.
+For instance, some states require the written consent of the birth mother before the state will approve the entry of the child into the state.
 To this end, some adoption agencies recommend that parents who adopt from another nation also adopt under state laws when the child enters the state.
 By doing so, the child should also get a birth certificate that is in English.